bakpakin/Fennel/style.md

 Indentation should dictate structure; confusing indentation is a burden on the reader who wishes to derive structure without matching parentheses manually.

-In general if you are unsure of how something should be indented you can defer to [fnlfmt][1].
-The exception is that fnlfmt cannot know when you are writing your own macros which take a body; it only knows about the ones built-in to Fennel.

-TODO: come up with a convention for naming body-having macros.

 ## Line Length

 Try to avoid writing lines that exceed eighty columns.
 Multiple studies have